-¶256).
-For example, Arnauld explains that the "joint zone 14 between parts 12 and 13 is provided to overlie the joint zone between the facing epiphyseal ends $M_1$ and $P_1$ of the metatarsal M and phalanx P so that the e.
-1.4: "said bridge portion having a thickness..."
+(EX1002, \P 241).
+For example, Arnauld explains that the "joint zone 14 between parts 12 and 13 is provided to overlie the joint zone between the facing epiphyseal ends M_1 and P_1 of the metatarsal M and phalanx P so that the plate body 10 straddles the metatarsal-phalangeal joint along direction 11."
+(EX1008, \P 14).

+e.
+1.4: "the bridge portion further comprising a thickened portion..."

-For the reasons discussed in Section VI.A.1.e., Slater discloses claim element 1.4.
-(EX1002, ¶257).
+For the reasons discussed in Sections VI.A.1.e, Slater discloses claim element 1.4.
+(EX1002, ¶242).
 A POSITA would have been motivated to modify the bone plate of Arnauld with the thickened bridge portion of Slater in order to strengthen the bone plate in the region of the bone plate spanning across the joint.